Roy Powell (New Zealand rugby league): Richmond seniors

 At the start of the 1932 season Powell would have been 26 years old and he still began the season most likely in the reserve grade side.
 But on 11 June he was mentioned in a match report for the senior side against Marist Old Boys.
-It is possible that he had debuted earlier but Richmond were not submitting their team sheets to the newspapers prior to this.
 It was said that “Powell put Richmond on the offensive with a well judged line kick…” though Richmond went down 21–13 in the match played at Carlaw Park.
+It was likely that he was debuting at full-back in place of Valentine who had been there in previous weeks as the rest of the backline was Reece Marshall (wing), Harry Johns (centre), Drew (wing), John Angelo (inside centre), Stehr (standoff), and C Reynolds (halfback).
 Against Devonport United the following week the Auckland Star said that he was “well in evidence” though Richmond again lost 13–5.
 Unfortunately the “good game” Powell was playing came to a premature end when he was forced to retire with an injury.
 The match was played in heavy rain and the main field at Carlaw Park was turning to mud before Powell collided with the fence.
-Powell was fit to play the following weekend however and turned out in their matches against City Rovers and Newton Rangers before spending a few weeks back in the reserve grade.
+Powell was fit to play the following weekend however and turned out in their match against City Rovers before spending a week back in the reserve grade.
 His final match of the season was back in the top side though Richmond were knocked out of the Roope Rooster by City thus ending his and Richmond’s season.